 Write special requirements and details that must be shot or props to include in your product photoshoot.

-3. Pick the correct background
+3. Pick the Correct Background

 The background is another element that you need to be mindful of as you prepare for a product photoshoot.
 Don’t think of background as something that’s gonna stay behind and have no effect on your subject.

-In fact, it’s completely opposite to it.
+In fact, it’s completely the opposite to it.
 Your background is what compliments your product.
 You want your whole product image to look incorporated and well-executed.

 To do this, make sure that you’re using the colors that are going well with your website color scheme.